LinguistDeveloper/context-dictionary/README.md

 3) Perl<br/>
 4) Python

-Once dependencies are set up and running, open the PhpMyAdmin interface and execute the MySQL scripts provided in order to create/populate the DB tables with the dictionary data.
+Once dependencies are set up and running, open the phpMyAdmin interface and execute the MySQL scripts provided in order to create/populate the DB tables with the dictionary data.

 Next copy the the PHP and HTML files into an appropriate directory within C:/wamp/www, then copy the .py file into the Python root directory.